mdjastrzebski/async-storage/README.md

 # React Native Async Storage

-An asynchronous, unencrypted, persistent, key-value storage system for React Native.
+An asynchronous, persistent, key-value storage system for React Native.

+The underlying storage is not encrypted, so it should not be used to store sensitive data like passwords, access tokens, etc.

 ### AsyncStorage v2 is out!